pnickolov/h5-ide/README.md

 * In order to use livereload, one must install the [Chrome LiveReload Plugin](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei).
 * When plugin is installed, an icon will appear in chrome toolbar.
 Click the icon to enable/disable livereload.

-### Known Issue
+### Known Issue of Native FsEvent
-The gulp tasks of MaderiaCloud IDE use native OS filesystem to monitor file changes instead of node's fileWatcher.
-This results in some issues (in OSX) :
+When pollingWatch is false or "auto" in OSX, gulp use native FsEvent to monitor file changes.
+The shortcoming of this method is that some action will not be reported by the OS.
+For example, most of the git action can not be reported.

+Also, there's some other (rare) issues :
 * Occasionally happens : `Assersion Failed`
 * When file is changed, the file won't get compiled.

-Whenever these issue happens, close the process by hitting `Ctrl+C`, or close the tab.
+Whenever these (rare) issue happens, close the process by hitting `Ctrl+C`, or close the tab.
 Then wait for several seconds and re-run the command again.